Varun Sharma

 Varun Sharma (born 4 February 1990) is an Indian actor and comedian.
-He is known for his comic as well as supporting roles in various Hindi films.
+Best known for playing "Choocha" in the Fukrey film series, he is known for his comic as well as supporting roles in various Hindi and Punjabi films.

 Education

-He began his studies at The Lawrence School in Sanawar, later transferring to Apeejay School in Jalandhar to complete Class 11 and 12.
+Sharma completed his education at The Lawrence School in Sanawar, later transferring to Apeejay School in Jalandhar to complete Class 11 and 12.
 He obtained a bachelor's degree in Media, Entertainment and Film Technology from ITFT Chandigarh.